 WAS Journals Copyright Statement

-In order for WAS to publish and disseminate research articles, we need certain publishing rights from authors, which are determined by a publishing agreement between the author and WAS.
+To publish and distribute research papers, WAS needs certain publication permissions from authors, as specified in a publishing agreement between the author and WAS.

-For articles published under the subscription model, the authors transfer copyright to WAS.
+- When articles are published under the subscription model, the authors transfer their copyright to WAS.

-Regardless of how the author chooses to publish with WAS, their institution has the right to use articles for classroom teaching and internal training.
+- It doesn't matter how an author chooses to publish with WAS; their institution has the right to use their papers in the classroom and for training purposes.

 Journal Volumes Publication:

 Every year, on December 1st, the journal releases a single volume.
 The volume may include more than one issue, and each issue may only include a total of 15 papers.
 As soon as the editorial board accepts a paper, it will be published on the journal website under one of the issues.

 Criteria for Publication:

 - The paper presents the findings of original scientific research conducted by the author.